 "...the team gave me the building blocks to repair my life.
 Now nearly 8 years sober, one day at a time."

 "I would go as far as saying that Abbeycare saved my life..."

 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

-Abbeycare operate UK clinics providing help for alcohol or drug addiction for those in the Castlemilk and Glasgow area.
+Abbeycare's UK clinics have been helping those in Castlemilk and surrounding Glasgow area.

 We've helped thousands overcome their addiction to alcohol or drugs.